 Email marketing is not a matter of sending out unwanted, unsolicited spam messages.
 Rather, it is a way to reach out to your audience with the information they want, where they are likely to read it.
-Hubspot says that two-thirds of customers have made a purchase as the direct result of an email marketing message, which goes to show how valuable this strategy can be.
+HubSpot says that two-thirds of customers have made a purchase as the direct result of an email marketing message, which goes to show how valuable this strategy can be.

 To avoid being accused of spamming, be sure that your email list is made of people who want to hear from you.
 You can start with regular customers, and use sign-up lists and similar opt-in methods to build your audience.

 Content marketing hinges on how beneficial it actually is for your audience, setting you apart from the rest of the noise.
 These are a few of the most common online marketing methods.
 Depending on your company, your industry, and your audience, you may find that one method works better than another, or that you want to try a different approach.

 The great thing about digital marketing, and online marketing as a subset, is that it is easy to track key performance indicators and metrics and change anything that is not hitting the mark.
-Compared to traditional marketing methods, digital marketing gives you remarkable insight into the effectiveness of each campaign, and in the event that you want to make a change, it is quick, easy, and painless.
+Compared to traditional marketing methods, digital marketing gives you remarkable insight into the effectiveness of each campaign, and if you want to make a change, it is quick, easy, and painless.

-There is no outright winner in a case of online marketing vs digital marketing.
+There is no outright winner in a case of online marketing vs. digital marketing.
 Often, they are necessarily integrated.
 Ideally, your marketing strategy will integrate various aspects of online marketing, digital marketing, and perhaps traditional marketing to find your audience and show them the information that generates interest and ultimately leads and sales.

 We are your partners in ensuring that every marketing dollar you spend brings a good return on that investment.
-Using digital marketing, online marketing, and our proven expertise, we will make your website and your brand stand out amongst the competition.
+Using digital marketing, online marketing, and our proven expertise, we will make your website and your brand stand out among the competition.

-We can help you make informed decisions when faced with online marketing vs digital marketing.
+We can help you make informed decisions when faced with online marketing vs. digital marketing.
 Get in touch with us using our convenient online contact form.
-You can also call us at 973-317-8765 or email us at [email protected]
+You can also call us at 973-317-8765 or email us at [email protected].